Conservation in Bhopal: Vanishing stripes

-The two reports-Vanishing Stripes-I; and Vanishing Stripes-II published by CREW reveal the gravity of the problem and point out how gravely the tiger is threatened in its own habitat.
+The two reports Vanishing Stripes; and Vanishing Stripes-II published by CREW reveal the gravity of the problem and point out how gravely the tiger is threatened in its own habitat.

 Central Indian Highlands Wildlife Film Festival 2012

 Bhopal, capital of Central Indian state of Madhya Pradesh, hosted the Central Indian Highlands Wildlife Film Festival in 2012.
 The festival's theme was "The Tiger Habitat".
 The festival was organised by the Crusade for Revival of Environment and Wildlife.